samedog/bash-math/README.md

 * pow(): does a simple x^y ($1^$2) doesn't supports negative exponents yet

-* sum_float(): can sum any given float (x,y) and/or int (x) list (whitespace sepparated) and will return a float, supports -- +- and ++ [WOAH!!]
+* sum_float(): can sum any given float (x,y) and/or int (x) list (whitespace sepparated) and will return a float [WOAH!!]
+  * Negative numbers break on some conditions (known issue)
-  * also if a single number is passed it will return a float for that number, not handy at all but it's an unintended feature.
+  * If a single number is passed it will return a float for that number, not handy at all but it's an unintended feature.